 The short answer to this question is 12 to 36 hours.
-However, as we’ve mentioned, some tests can detect traces of alcohol up to 80 hours.
+However, as we’ve mentioned, some tests can detect traces of alcohol for up to 80 hours (3-4 days).

-As previously mentioned, an alcohol urine test is not usually used in the workplace so often.
-Urine tests are used to determine when a person has last had an alcoholic drink, for example, if you’ve been ordered by the court to attend an alcohol rehabilitation program or if you are suspected of driving while under the influence.
+An alcohol urine test is usually used to ensure abstinence.
+For example, if you’ve been ordered by the court to attend an alcohol rehabilitation program or are suspected of driving while under the influence.